BryceCanyonCounty/bcc-stables/README.md

 - Blips can change color reflecting if stable is open, closed or job locked
 - Stable access can be limited by job and jobgrade
 - Return horse at stable (when open) or using the flee button in the horse menu
-- Feed your horse (haycubes) to increase horse's health and stamina
+- Feed and water your horse to increase horse's health and stamina
 - Brushing your horse will clean him and give a slight increase in health and stamina
-- Configurable cooldown time for feeding, brushing and selling tamed horses
+- Configurable cooldown time for feeding, drinking, brushing and selling tamed horses
 - Distance-based NPC spawns
-- Horse Training
+- Horse Training System
+- Horse Trading between players

 #### Horse Training
 - XP System
-  - Ride, feed and brush your horse to gain XP.
+  - Ride, feed, water and brush your horse to gain XP.
 As xp is gained, bonding levels will increase (0-4) for better horse stats and tricks
 - Tame wild horses and return to a trainer area to sell or register your tamed horse
   - If you want to keep the tame, if you have room in your stable, you'll pay a registration fee and it will be added
 - Job check if Trainer job is required

+#### Horse Trading
+- While leading your horse, approach another player and a trade prompt will appear

 #### Tips
 - Whistleing -- A short whistle will call your horse.
 A long one will set your horse to follow you.
 A second whistle or mounting your horse will cancel following.